ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 ### Network latency
 {: #network-latency}

-Network latency refers to the amount of time it takes for data to travel from one point to another across a network.
-In our pattern, latency effects two aspects: high availibiility anf disaster recovery.
+Network latency refers to the amount of time that it takes for data to travel from one point to another across a network.
+In our pattern, latency effects two aspects: high availability and disaster recovery.

-Review some latency considerations based on our pattern:
+Review the latency considerations based on this pattern:

 - This pattern is using Global Replication Services (GRS) which operates between two sites that are over 300 km apart.
 - Greater distances typically need asynchronous replication.
 This is because asynchronous replication is designed to work over longer distances.